 As with everything, things change.
 It’s why I suggest that you constantly monitor your results to optimize based on what is working and what isn’t.

 I decided to pull all of my results dating back to August of 2013.
 The reason I selected this starting point is based on sample size.
 I started investing close to a minimum of $2,000 per month starting in August.

 I ran two reports to get a better handle on costs based on placement.
 Know that you can run a similar report using your Facebook ad reports.

-I first broke down the impressions and spend for all advertising by placement.
+I first broke down the Impressions are the number of times your ads were displayed to your target audience.
+Impressions aren't counted if it is detected they came from bots.
+More and spend for all advertising by placement.
 On average, I spent the following per month:

 - Desktop News Feed: $1,010.45

 Since competition will differ wildly depending on placement (I previously found that the cost to reach users on the sidebar was 1/20 of Desktop News Feed and 1/50 of mobile), I then found the CPM for each placement.

 Next, I focused only on my page like ads run during these months to track the cost of a page like by placement over time.

 Following is my average ad spend for page likes per month, by placement: